marcocesarato/react-native-big-list/docs/docs/getting-started.md

 ## Usage

-:::note
+:::info

-Read also How to migrate from FlatList
+You come from the FlatList?
+Read also "_Migrate from FlatList_" on extras section.

 :::